StivinTaesoo/Celo-with-echidna/README.md

 In addition to automated testing, manual testing and code reviews by multiple developers can help identify issues and ensure that the contract is secure and correct.

 And that is it!
-Congratulations for coming this far, and learning one of the important concept in blockchain-smart contract security.
+Congratulations on coming this far, and learning one of the important concepts in blockchain-smart contract security.

 ## Conclusion